 In the example above, we assigned one point to that feature’s user impact score because we received one piece of feedback with an importance of one:

 The user impact score is turned on in your account by default.
-However, if for some reason you don't see this column on your Features board, you can turn it on via the Misc. menu on the right side:
+However, if for some reason you don't see this column on your Features board, you can turn it on via the Default fields () menu by clicking the Add columns button.

 Over time, as you process more insights, you’ll generate more and more points for your user impact scores.
 All that feedback, consolidated in one place, rolled up into structured data?
 Nice! 🎉